RMax2015/forGL/Docs/_forGL_Docs_Read_Me_First.txt

 	Run forGL by:
-	IF you have Python 3.x installed python forGL.py
+	IF you have Python 3.x installed python forGL.py dictionary_file

+////   Commented out, does not work with latest Java versions
-	IF you have Java 6 or higher installed (Java 8 or higher recommended) java -jar forGL.jar
+////   IF you have Java 6 or higher installed (Java 8 or higher recommended)
+////   java -jar forGL.jar dictionary_file

 Now you are ready to try various forGL features.
 Please see the  Operations  section below for more information.